MacRory Cup

 The final is held every year on (or close to) Saint Patrick's Day and is televised live on BBC Northern Ireland along with the Ulster Rugby Schools Cup final.
 The venue for the last number of years has been the Athletic Grounds in Armagh.
 Previous finals have been held in Coalisland and Casement Park.
+The 2025 venue for the Final will be Celtic Park, Derry for the first time ever.